Mvwestbury/AncientGenomicsWorkshop25/README.md

 ```

 ### Pairwise distances/phylogenetic trees (NJ)
 Here we will build an unrooted neighbour joining phylogenetic tree from the distance matrix (.ibsMat) output with the above command.
+This runs quickly so you can run it yourself
 You can also rerun the command but with an outgroup in the bamfile if you want to construct a rooted tree

 * Add names to the first column of the ibsMat (Distance matrix file) and add number of individuals to a row at the top

 e.g. `cut -f 2 -d "_" Dstats_names.txt |paste - Spottedmap_minind11.ibsMat | cat <(echo "17") - > Spottedmap_minind11.infile`